-The Division of Acute Care Surgery consists of faculty members with a special interest in the care of general surgery, emergency general surgery, trauma, burns, and surgical and neurosciences intensive care unit with a full spectrum of care and consultation services.
+The Division of Acute Care Surgery consists of health care providers with a special interest in general surgery, emergency general surgery, trauma, burns, and surgical and neurosciences intensive care unit with a full spectrum of care consultation services.

-University of Iowa Hospitals and Clinics is an American College of Surgeons verified Level-1 Adult and Level-1 Pediatric Trauma center as well as a verified Burn Treatment Center by the American Burn Association.
-The University of Iowa Hospitals and Clinics serves as a major referral center for critically injured adult and pediatric patients, admitting more than 1,400 patients for traumatic injuries each year.
+University of Iowa Hospitals and Clinics is an American College of Surgeons verified Level-1 Adult and Level-1 Pediatric Trauma Center, as well as a verified Burn Treatment Center by the American Burn Association.
+The UI Hospitals and Clinics serve as a major referral center for critically injured adult and pediatric patients, admitting more than 1,400 patient for traumatic injuries each year.

 In addition to the optimum care provided to severely injured or sick surgical patients, the Division of Acute Care Surgery also offers instructor-led trauma courses such as ATOM (Advanced Trauma Operative Management), ASSET (Advanced Surgical Skills for Exposure in Trauma), FCCS (Fundamentals of Critical Care Support) and ABLS (Advanced Burn Life Support).
 Learn more about these advanced training classes.

 The Division of Acute Care Surgery specializes in the following: